svn2github/curl-cdk/branches/v1.0/CDK-DS/README.txt

 Services (CDK-DS)

 The Curl Data Kit (CDK) library facilitates building data-centric applications in Curl.
-With Curl Data Kit (CDK) library Data Services packages, you can use remoting and messaging to interact with servers supporting AMF protocols.
+With Curl Data Kit Data Services (CDK-DS) packages, you can use remoting and messaging to interact with servers that support the AMF data transfer protocol.

 To install the CDK-DS, unzip the distribution onto your machine.